Stronger yen prompts Toyota to trim profit forecast, saps Honda

 GLOBAL IMPACT

-Easing demand for cars has dented earnings at many of Toyota's rivals including Nissan Motor Co and Ford Motor Co, leading to announcements of job cuts and plant closures.
+Easing demand for cars has dented earnings at many of Toyota's rivals including Nissan Motor and Ford Motor, leading to announcements of job cuts and plant closures.

 An escalating trade war between China and the United States, the world's top two auto markets, and slowing economic growth have prompted a broad-based sales downturn in the global auto sector.